AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the gig plug-in.md

 ## Precautions

--   The gig plug-in is available for Alibaba Cloud Elasticsearch V6.7.0 clusters that have a kernel version of 1.3.0.
-Before you use this plug-in, make sure that the kernel version of your Elasticsearch cluster is 1.3.0.
+-   The gig plug-in is available for Alibaba Cloud Elasticsearch V6.7.0 or V7.10.0 clusters whose kernel versions are V1.3.0.
+If you use a V6.7.0 cluster, make sure that the kernel version of the cluster is V1.3.0 before you use the gig plug-in.
 Otherwise, upgrade the kernel.
 You can upgrade only the kernels of Standard Edition clusters whose kernel versions are V0.3.0, V1.0.2, or V1.2.0.
--   The gig plug-in is integrated into kernel V1.3.0.
-After you upgrade the kernel of your cluster, the plug-in is automatically installed.
+-   The gig plug-in is integrated into the kernel V1.3.0.
+After you upgrade the kernel of your V6.7.0 cluster to V1.3.0, the plug-in is automatically installed.
 After the plug-in is installed, the throttling feature of the plug-in is disabled by default.
 If you want to use the feature, you must enable it.
+-   If the version of your Elasticsearch cluster is V7.10.0, the gig plug-in is integrated into the aliyun-qos plug-in by default.
+You do not need to manually install the gig plug-in.
 -   Before you use the gig plug-in, make sure that sufficient resources are reserved for the data nodes in the cluster.
 If exceptions occur on one of the data nodes, the query traffic is transmitted to other data nodes.
 This increases the load of these nodes.
 Therefore, you must reserve sufficient resources for data nodes to ensure business stability.
 -   All commands in this topic can be run in the Kibana console.
 For more information about how to log on to the Kibana console, see [Log on to the Kibana console](/intl.en-US/Elasticsearch Instances Management/Data visualization/Kibana/Log on to the Kibana console.md).